 LETTER-GRADE EQUIVALENTS

 NUMERICAL GRADE LETTER GRADE

-90 100 А
+90 100 A

 80 89 В

 70 79 С

 60 69 D

 Below 60 F (Failure)

 During the trimester, graded quizzes, tests, and homework assignments are returned to students by the subsequent class meeting so students can review and discuss grades with the instructor.
 In clinical practice courses, clinic supervisors provide ongoing feedback to students in regard to their strengths and weaknesses.
+Students must turn in a log at the end of each clinic course to document their experience.
 Students whose grades or attendance patterns are problematic at the mid-point of the trimester, based on grade and attendance sheets submitted to the Registrar by instructors, will be contacted by school administrators in regard to potential SAP issues.